-Summary: An organization’s destiny rides on its leaders’ decisions on those rare occasions when the future call.
-Their response puts the organization on the path to success, or decay.
+Summary: An organization’s destiny rides on its leaders’ decisions on those rare occasions when the future calls.
+Their response puts the organization on the path to success – or decay.
 Sometimes that happens on the field in battle.
 Sometimes it’s a call to action, to serve by growing.
 After 9/11 the future called the US Marine Corps, and they refused.
 They might not get another opportunity.

 Here’s a timely, insightful, and provocative article: “Can the Marines Survive?“, Lloyd Freeman (Lt Col, USMC), Foreign Policy, 26 March 2013.